swardeo/bloom-ui/README.md

 The application is deployed to Amazon Web Services.

 The infrastructure is modelled using AWS CloudFormation templates, which can be viewed [here](.cloudformation/stack.yaml).

+## Scope

+As this forms part of a time-constrained academic project, the scope has been limited, some details have been knowingly overlooked, and some things would have been done differently if time had allowed for it.

+## Notes about the project

+This is the first time that I have used React other than to build a few components and it is also the first time I have attempted to build a frontend of this scale.
+So, I am well aware that there are plenty of improvements which could be made.
+For example:

+-   The state management of the application could be vastly improved.
+Currently, local state doesn't extend beyond each page.
+-   With using the Material UI component library, components have just been imported and used where needed.
+Some of these still require styling to become appropriate for this application, which has led to duplication.
+    -   A better alternative would have been to create a component where the Material UI component is imported, where it could be styled and then re-exported to be used throughout the application.
+This would then make it easier keep styling consistent and reduce duplication.